Minimum Wage Mirror Calculator

 What People Often Overlook

 Many people find it surprising just how much the raw numbers shift when you account for hours worked.
 Someone earning a modest hourly rate but working long weeks can end up with a higher annual figure than expected.
 It can help to think about your hourly rate and your weekly hours together, rather than in isolation.
 A high hourly rate means less if the hours are few.
-This is worth considering when making sense of where your earnings sit relative to others globally.
+This is worth noting when making sense of where your earnings sit relative to others globally.

 Why the Global Average Figure Matters